Azure/azure-openai-landing-zone/foundation/aistudio-infra/README.md

     cd azure-openai-landing-zone/foundation/aistudio-infra/scripts

 4. **Update Bicep param file**:
-    Edit the `azure-ai.bicepparam` file to update the parameters:
+    Edit the `main-local.bicepparam` file to update the parameters for your environment:

     ```
     param aiHubName = 'demo' // e.g 'azure-ai-7uj23hng7h22c-westus'.
-Leave it blank create a new AI resource with a random UUID.
+If left blank a new AI resource with a random UUID will be created.
     param aiHubFriendlyName = 'Demo AI resource'
     param aiHubDescription = 'This is an example AI resource for use in Azure AI Studio.'
     param tags = {}